ADA-GWU/guidedresearchproject-mujgan2505/README.md

 4. Adding new information on best practices and guidelines.
 5. Let's work together, one step at a time, to create a comprehensive resource that empowers the UX community and elevates the quality of user experiences across the digital landscape.

+# License:

+All content in this repository is licensed under Creative Commons Attribution 4.0 International (CC BY 4.0).
+By contributing to this project, you agree to license your contributions under the same license.

+Thank you for joining me on this journey of creating and sharing knowledge about UX evaluation methods!
+Together, we can make a positive impact on the world of user experience design.